ACM Honors Eminent Researchers for Technical Innovations that Have Improved How We Live and Work

-2015 Recipients Made Contributions in Areas Including Artificial Intelligence, Software Systems and Encryption
+2016 Recipients Made Contributions in Areas Including Big Data Analysis, Computer Vision, and Encryption

-NEW YORK, NY, April 27, 2016 – ACM, the Association for Computing Machinery, today announced the recipients of four prestigious technical awards.
-These innovators were selected by their peers for making significant contributions that enable the computing field to solve real-world challenges.
-The awards reflect achievements in cryptography, network coding systems, computer-human interaction, and software systems.
-The 2015 recipients will be formally honored at the ACM Awards Banquet on June 11 in San Francisco.
+NEW YORK, NY, May 3, 2017 – ACM, the Association for Computing Machinery, today announced the recipients of four prestigious technical awards.
+These leaders were selected by their peers for making significant contributions that have had far-reaching impact on how we live and work.
+The awards reflect achievements in file sharing, broadcast encryption, information visualization and computer vision.
+The 2016 recipients will be formally honored at the ACM Awards Banquet on June 24 in San Francisco.

 The ACM Software System Award is presented to an institution or individual(s) recognized for developing a software system that has had a lasting influence, reflected in contributions to concepts, in commercial acceptance, or both.
 The Software System Award carries a prize of $35,000.
 Financial support for the Software System Award is provided by IBM.